rsthn/rose-ext-sentinel/README.md

 <br/>

-And lastly, if authorization via access tokens is desired (by setting `authBearer` to true in the Sentinel configuration section), then add the following table to your database as well:
+And lastly, if authorization via access tokens is desired (by setting `authBearer` to true in the Sentinel configuration section), then add the following tables to your database as well:

 ```sql
 CREATE TABLE ##tokens